apache/arrow/docs/source/format/DissociatedIPC.rst

 * Receiving data in the IPC format allows zero-copy utilization of the body buffer bytes, no deserialization is required to form Arrow Arrays
-* An IPC (Feather) file can be memory-mapped because it is location agnostic and the bytes of the file are exactly what is expected in memory.
+* An IPC file format can be memory-mapped because it is location agnostic and the bytes of the file are exactly what is expected in memory.

 However, there are use cases that aren't handled by this: